cloudbitvps/developers.scalingo.com/markdown/index.md

 --- row ---

-### Exceeding free tier - 402 Payment Required
+### Exceeding free trial - 402 Payment Required

 --- row ---

-If you try to do an action unallowed in the free tier, you will get an error 402 Payment Required.
+If you try to do an action unallowed in the free trial, you will get an error 402 Payment Required.

 ||| col |||